LINE-PESC/nlp-benchmarks/stanford-sentiment-treebank.md

 Stanford Sentiment Treebank (Socher et al., 2013)
 ==========================

-Fully labeled parse trees.
+Fully labeled parse trees (this is based upon Pang and Lee's 2005 "sentence-polarity dataset")

 Every node in the trees are labelled according to the sentiment of the phrase it represents:

 ![labelled parse tree](http://i.imgur.com/cHp7pjT.png)